bigvisionit/vorlagen/php-validation-class/README.md

 # Simple Validation Class (PHP)

-This is a small validation class.
+This is a small validation class written in PHP.

 ### Version
 1.0.0